-His commitment to government extends beyond the office, as Matt is an active member of the Massachusetts Municipal Lawyers Association (MMLA) as both a member of the Executive Committee and chairman of the Association’s Legislative Committee.
-In 2020, Matt was unanimously elected Vice-President of MMLA.
-He was also invited by MMA to inform its public policy decisions through in his capacity as a member of its Standing Policy Committee on Municipal and Regional Administration.
+His commitment to government extends beyond the office, as Matt is an active member of the Massachusetts Municipal Lawyers Association (MMLA) as both a member of the Executive Committee and Vice-President of the Association.
 Besides local government, Matt serves in leadership roles on various trade groups involved with his profession including serving on the Standing Legal & Legislative Committee of the national chapter of the Design/Build Institute of America based in Washington DC.